 Honors in Philosophy

 Students majoring in philosophy may apply during their junior year for admission to the honors program.
-Permission is required; guidelines are established by the department and posted at colby.edu/philosophy.
+Permission is required; guidelines are established by the department and posted on the department website.
 Successful completion of the work of the honors program and of the major will enable the student to graduate with “Honors in Philosophy.”

 Requirements for the Minor in Philosophy